Fig. 1. A standard filling hopper and stand for the accurate

 mong the top 10 most discussed (and cussed) topics at hometown cafes during harvest season is the test weight of the grain being reported from corn fields in the neighborhood.
 Test weight is measured in the U.S. in terms of pounds of grain per volumetric bushel.
 In practice, test weight measurements are based on the weight of grain that fills a quart container (32 qts to a bushel) that meets the specifications of the USDA-FGIS (GIPSA) for official inspection (Fig. 1).
 Certain electronic moisture meters, like the Dickey-John GAC, estimate test weight based on a smaller-volume cup.
 These test weight estimates are reasonably accurate but are not accepted for official grain trading purposes.

 The official minimum allowable test weight in the U.S. for No. 1 yellow corn is 56 lbs/bu and for No. 2 yellow corn is 54 lbs/bu (USDA-GIPSA, 1996).
 Corn grain in the U.S. is marketed on the basis of a 56-lb "bushel" regardless of test weight.
-Even though grain moisture is not part of the U.S. standards for corn, grain buyers pay on the basis of "dry" bushels (15 to 15.5% grain moisture content) or discount the purchase price to account for the drying expenses they will incur with corn grain wetter than 15 or 15.5% moisture.
+Even though grain moisture is not part of the U.S. standards for corn, grain buyers pay on the basis of "dry" bushels (15 to 15.5% grain moisture content) or discount the purchase price to account for the drying expenses they will incur handling wetter corn grain.

-Growers worry about low test weight because local grain buyers often discount their offered price to farmers for low test weight grain.
-In addition, growers are naturally disappointed when they deliver a 1000-bu semi-load of grain with an average 52-lb test weight because they only get paid for 929 56-lb "market" bushels (52,000 lbs ÷ 56 lbs/bu).
-On the other hand, high test weight grain makes growers feel good when they deliver a 1000 bushel semi-load of grain with an average 60 lb test weight because they will get paid for 1071 56-lb "market" bushels (60,000 lbs ÷ 56 lbs/bu).
+Growers worry about low test weight because local grain buyers often discount the offered price paid to farmers for low test weight grain.
+In addition, growers are naturally disappointed when they deliver a 1000-bu semi-load of grain that averages 52-lb test weight because they only get paid for 929 56-lb "market" bushels (52,000 lbs ÷ 56 lbs/bu) PLUS they receive a discounted price for the grain.
+On the other hand, high test weight grain makes growers feel good when they deliver a 1000 bushel semi-load of grain that averages 60 lb test weight because they will get paid for 1071 56-lb "market" bushels (60,000 lbs ÷ 56 lbs/bu).

-These emotions encourage a belief that high test weight grain is associated with high grain yields (lbs. of dry matter per acre) and vice versa.
-However, there is little evidence in the research literature that corn test weight has a strong positive relationship with grain yield.
+These emotions encourage a belief that high test weight grain (lbs of dry matter per volumetric bushel) is associated with high grain yields (lbs. of dry matter per acre) and vice versa.
+However, there is little evidence in the research literature that grain test weight has a strong positive relationship with grain yield.

 Hybrid variability exists for grain test weight, but also does not necessarily correspond to differences in genetic yield potential.
-Test weight for a given hybrid can vary from field to field or year to year, but does not necessarily correspond to the yield level of an environment.
+Grain test weight for a given hybrid often varies from field to field or year to year, but does not necessarily correspond to the overall yield level of an environment.

-Similarly, high yielding fields do not necessarily have higher test weight than lower yield fields.
-In fact, test weight in grain harvested from severely stressed fields can be amazingly high, as evidenced in Fig. 2 for a number of corn hybrids grown at 3 locations in Kansas in 2011 with widely varying yield levels.
+Similarly, grain from high yielding fields does not necessarily have higher test weight than that from lower yielding fields.
+In fact, test weight of grain harvested from severely stressed fields is occasionally higher than that of grain from non-stressed fields, as evidenced in Fig. 2 for 27 corn hybrids grown at 3 locations with widely varying yield levels in Kansas in 2011.
+Another example from Ohio with 22 hybrids grown in common in the drought year of 2012 and the much better yielding year of 2013 also indicated no effect of yield level on grain test weight (Fig. 3).

-Conventional dogma suggests that low test weight corn grain results in lower processor efficiency and quality of processed end-use products like corn starch, though the research literature does not consistently support this belief.
-Similarly, low test corn grain is often thought to be inferior for animal feed quality, though again the research literature is not in agreement on this.
+Conventional dogma suggests that low test weight corn grain decreases the processing efficiency and quality of processed end-use products like corn starch, although the research literature does not consistently support this belief.
+Similarly, low test corn grain is often thought to be inferior for animal feed quality, although again the research literature is not in agreement on this.
 Whether or not low test weight grain is inferior to higher test weight grain may depend on the cause of the low test weight in the first place.

 First and foremost, growers should understand that test weight and grain moisture are inversely related.
 The higher the grain moisture, the lower the test weight.
 As grain dries in the field or in the dryer, test weight naturally increases as long as kernel integrity remains intact.
 Test weight increases as grain dries partly because kernel volume tends to shrink with drying and so more kernels pack into a volume bushel and partly because drier grain is slicker which tends to encourage kernels to pack more tightly in a volume bushel.